World Heritage

 To joint the World Heritage List, propertis cultural or natural, must be of outstanding universal value and meet at least one of the following ten criteria:

-(vi) to be directly or tangibly associated with events or living traditions, with ideas, or with beliefs, with artistic and literary works of outstanding universal significance.
-(The Committee considers that this criterion should preferably be used in conjunction with other criteria);
+VI. to be directly or tangibly associated with events or living traditions, with ideas, or with beliefs, with artistic and literary works of outstanding universal significance.

 Catalan Romanesque Churches of the Vall de Boí were included at the list of World Heritage Site were selected on the basis of two criteria: